Which branch would you like to contact?

 PA TEN World Cup 2026 Wall Chart

-The link below provides a useful aide memoire for the dates and times of kick offs in each scenario of England finishing first, second or third in Group L and also provides a prompt as to what the last day is to issue Late and Standard TENs for particular games.
+The link below provides a useful aide memoire for the dates and times of kick offs in each scenario of England and/or Scotland finishing first, second or third in their group.
+It also provides a prompt as to what the last day is to issue Late and Standard TENs for particular games.

 We would urge all publicans not to issue Late TENs because, quite simply, Police or Environmental Health would have an absolute veto to stop that TEN going ahead without a hearing or negotiation.